Teachers

 2nd Grade – Mrs. Lau

 Outside of work, Mrs. Lau loves to bake and decorate cakes and cupcakes.
-She has 2 kids – her oldest just got married, and her youngest just graduated from SDS and is entering high school.
+She has 2 kids – her oldest just got married, and her youngest is a recent SDS graduate.

 3rd Grade – Mrs. Elges